vE5li/korangar/ragnarok_procedural/README.md

 ## Note

 This crate is not supposed to be included directly.
-Use it by activating the `derive` feature of `ragnarok_bytes` or `ragnarok_packets`.
+Use it by activating the `derive` feature of `ragnarok_bytes` or `ragnarok_networking`.